Prurigo nodularis is the formation of hard, intensely itchy bumps on the skin. Scratching causes the skin to open.

 Prurigo nodularis may be treated with:

-If initial treatment does not work your doctor may try:
+If initial treatment does not work, the following options may be tried:

 American Academy of Dermatology